aluemkemann/add-wg-peer/README.md

 usage: add_wg_peer [options]
 -V | --verbose	  		Output various default settings

 -Q | --qrcode		    	Print client QR code to screen

--S | --serverconf		  Generate a peer stub file to append to server config -C | --clientconf	  	Write Wireguard client configuration to file -i | --interface		  Specify the Wireguard interface to work on (Default: wg0) -s | --server			    Server IP or DNS Name (Default: looked up external IP Address of this machine) -n | --peername			  Friendly name of the peer, is used to generate the config files name (Default: PeerName) -d | --peerdns			  The DNS the peer uses when the tunnel is established (Default: 9.9.9.9) -m | --mtu				    The clients MTU size (Default:1420) -f | --peerconfigfile	Optional, if set overrides the output file name -I | --interactive	  Activate interactive mode
+-S | --serverconf		  Generate a peer stub file to append to server config

+-C | --clientconf	  	Write Wireguard client configuration to file

+-i | --interface		  Specify the Wireguard interface to work on (Default: wg0)

+-s | --server			    Server IP or DNS Name (Default: looked up external IP Address of this machine)

+-n | --peername			  Friendly name of the peer, is used to generate the config files name (Default: PeerName)

+-d | --peerdns			  The DNS the peer uses when the tunnel is established (Default: 9.9.9.9)

+-m | --mtu				    The clients MTU size (Default:1420)

+-f | --peerconfigfile	Optional, if set overrides the output file name

+-I | --interactive	  Activate interactive mode

--h | --help			    	This help text"
+-h | --help			    	This help text